 Cape Town is admittedly known for its tourist traps more so than its stylish boutiques, but the Watershed, located on the bustling Victoria and Alfred Waterfront, is surprisingly chic.
 The mixed-use space has a second-floor wellness center and an eclectic mix of ground-floor stalls by local designers like August (ideal for beach cover-ups and easy-to-wear tunics), Pichulik (for colorful jewelry and made-to-measure sandals), and Ballo (for stylish wood-framed sunglasses).

 Where to Stay

 When it comes to luxury hotels in Cape Town, look no further than Belmond Mount Nelson Hotel.
-The pink-hued, colonial-era property is perched on a secluded hillside that overlooks the Company's Garden, a 17th-century public park adjacent to Parliament and the office of the president.
+The pink-hued property, albeit a colonial-era one, is perched on a secluded hillside that overlooks the Company's Garden, a 17th-century public park adjacent to parliament and the office of the president.

 Guest rooms recently underwent a chic redesign at the hands of Lisbon-born, New York City-based interior designer Alexandra Champalimaud.
 The stylish result is most evident in the top-floor deluxe junior suites, which feature plush upholstered furnishings in a soothing blue palette and en-suite balconies with picture-perfect views of Table Mountain.
-And while there are plenty of sites to enjoy within walking distance of the hotel, be sure to make it back for afternoon high tea, when the lobby and outdoor patio are as packed with jet-setters (and maybe even a celeb or two) as they are with Instagram-worthy desserts (dark chocolate cake, lemon meringue tarts, and macaroons in every imaginable hue).
+And while there are plenty of sites to enjoy within walking distance of the hotel, be sure to make it back for afternoon high tea, when the lobby and outdoor patio are as packed with jet-setters (and possibly a celeb or two) as they are with Instagram-worthy desserts (dark chocolate cake, lemon meringue tarts, and macarons in every imaginable hue).